 In the following section our focus moves from the origins or structural dimensions of conflict to its contemporary dynamics.
 Three points should be emphasized before we do this.
-Firstly, what produces war, may be different from what reproduces it.
-Therefore the process and practice of violent conflict are important, as well as its underlying causes.
+First, what produces war may be different from what reproduces it.
+Therefore, the process and practice of violent conflict are important, as well as its underlying causes.
 Conflict is sustained by an emergent sociology and economy of war.
-This can be shaped by specific policies or contingent events - for example the Sinhala Only Act, or the tsunami - which can create conditions under which certain kinds of group formation take place and particular grievances occur.
-Conflict itself transforms these conditions and in Sri Lanka constitutional and political reforms which might have been sufficient to protect rights and satisfy the political aspirations of Tamils two or three decades ago may not longer be adequate (Cliffe and Luckham, 2000).
+This can be shaped by specific policies or contingent events - for example, the Sinhala Only Act or the tsunami - that can create conditions under which certain kinds of group formation take place and particular grievances occur.
+Conflict itself transforms these conditions and in Sri Lanka, constitutional and political reforms that might have been sufficient to protect rights and satisfy the political aspirations of Tamils two or three decades ago may no longer be adequate (Cliffe and Luckham, 2000).

-Secondly, as this current period of no-war, no-peace demonstrates, there is no clear and categorical distinction between war and 'non-war'.
-For instance, the outbreak of war in Sri Lanka, was preceded by high levels of political and societal violence.
-Furthermore, the conflict ebbed and flowed at different levels of intensity for over two decades, with periods of high intensity conflict interspersed with periods of relative calm.
+Second, as this current period of no-war, no-peace demonstrates, there is no clear and categorical distinction between war and "non-war."
+For instance, the outbreak of war in Sri Lanka was preceded by high levels of political and societal violence.
+The conflict ebbed and flowed at different levels of intensity for over two decades, with periods of high intensity conflict interspersed with periods of relative calm.
 Wars never have clear beginnings and endings.
-In other 'post war' contexts the structures and systems through which war produces and reproduces itself, do not just wither away, but usually persist into 'peace time' conditions.
-Conflict leaves baleful legacies, which makes peace difficult to build (Luckham, 2004:488).
-Sri Lanka is no different in this respect - though perhaps the initial optimism engendered by the CFA, blinded many to these harsh realities.
+In other "post war" contexts, the structures and systems through which war produces and reproduces itself do not just wither away, but usually persist into "peace time" conditions.
+Conflict leaves baleful legacies that make peace difficult to build (Luckham, 2004:488).
+Sri Lanka is no different in this respect - though perhaps the initial optimism engendered by the CFA blinded many to these harsh realities.

-Thirdly, the current negotiations constitute the fifth set of peace talks since the outbreak of Eelam War I in 1983.
+Third, the current negotiations constitute the fifth set of peace talks since the outbreak of Eelam War I in 1983.
 These negotiations both reflect and affect the evolving dynamics of conflict.
 Each failure to reach a settlement propelled the conflict to incorporate more and more issues until the future of the state became the issue at stake (Philipson, 1999:11).
-Furthermore the history of broken and non-implemented agreements has undermined the confidence and trust of both sides, which itself impedes the search for a solution.
+The history of broken and non-implemented agreements has undermined the confidence and trust of both sides, which itself impedes the search for a solution.
 Philipson (1999) argues that this can partly be attributed to the focus of previous talks on product rather than process:

-'This focus on finding the right form of words for the final agreement not only ignores the processes that help to create the climate and support for negotiations, it also excludes parties, sometimes key parties, from any ownership or responsibility for the resulting document' (Philipson, 1999:15).
+"This focus on finding the right form of words for the final agreement not only ignores the processes that help to create the climate and support for negotiations, it also excludes parties, sometimes key parties, from any ownership or responsibility for the resulting document" (Philipson, 1999:15).

-Therefore war making and peace making are conceptualized in this report as processes which evolve, mutate and are reflections of and influence underlying structures.
+Warmaking and peacemaking are conceptualized in this report as processes that evolve, mutate, and are reflections of and influence underlying structures.
 We must also distinguish between peace talks and the peace process.
 Although talks broke down in April 2003 and have been suspended since then, the peace process continues.
-The ceasefire arrangement has held, both sides continue to communicate with one another directly or indirectly on a range of peace related issues and Norway is still actively involved as a facilitator.
+The ceasefire arrangement has held; both sides continue to communicate with one another directly or indirectly on a range of peace related issues, and Norway is still actively involved as a facilitator.
 A change in these conditions would signal an end to the peace process.